• Recipes

 Bake the sweet potatoes:

 • Preheat oven to 400 degrees F, and line a baking sheet with foil.
-Wash and dry the sweet potatoes and prick each one a few times with a fork.
+Wash and dry the sweet potatoes and prick the skins several times with a fork.

-• Place sweet potatoes on baking sheet and bake for 1 hour, flipping them at the halfway point, or until a knife slides in easily.
+• Place sweet potatoes on the baking sheet and bake for 1 hour, flipping at the halfway point.
+They're done when easily pierced with a knife.
 Let cool for about 20 minutes or until cool enough to handle.
-Alternatively, sweet potatoes can be baked 1 to 2 days in advance and refrigerated until ready to peel and proceed with the recipe.
+Alternatively, let cool completely, then refrigerate until ready to peel and proceed with the recipe.

 Toast the pecans and saute the veggies:

-• Preheat a saute pan over medium-low heat.
-Toast pecans in the pan, stirring occasionally, for about 5 minutes or until fragrant.
-Transfer pecans to a plate to cool, then chop and set aside.
+• Preheat a saute pan over low heat.
+Toast the pecans in the pan, stirring frequently, for about 5 minutes or until fragrant.
+Transfer pecans to a plate to cool.
+Once cool, roughly chop the nuts and set aside.

-• Return saute pan to the burner and increase heat to medium.
+• Return the saute pan to the stove and increase heat to medium.
 Cook the onion for about 5 minutes or until translucent, stirring occasionally.
-Add broth and garlic to the pan, and cook 3 to 4 minutes.
-Add rosemary, sage, and pepper, and cook until most of the broth has evaporated and onions are softened.
+Add broth and garlic to the pan, and cook for 3 to 4 minutes.
+Add rosemary, sage, and black pepper, and cook until most of the broth has evaporated and the onions are softened.
 Remove from heat.

 • Peel the sweet potatoes, discarding the skins, and place in a large bowl.
-(If potatoes were made in advance and are still cool, warm them in the microwave or on the stovetop.)
+(If potatoes were made in advance and are cold, warm them in the microwave or on the stovetop.)
 Add about ½ cup yogurt to the bowl, and use a potato masher or fork to mash the sweet potatoes.
-Add onion mixture and salt, and stir to combine.
-Taste and add more yogurt, salt, and pepper, as desired.
+Add the onion mixture and salt, and stir to combine.
+Taste and add more yogurt, salt and pepper, as desired.

 • Transfer mashed sweet potatoes to a serving dish.
-Garnish with a swirl of yogurt and chopped pecans.
+Garnish with a swirl of plain yogurt and sprinkle with the chopped pecans.
+Serve warm.

 Notes

-I used homemade soy yogurt in the recipe during testing, but other plain vegan yogurt is fine, too, such as cashew or almond.
+Yogurt: I used homemade soy yogurt during recipe testing, but other plain vegan yogurt is fine, too, such as cashew or almond.
 I prefer the flavor and texture of homemade yogurt (check out this post to learn how to make yogurt at home), but store-bought will also work.
 Just make sure it's 100% unsweetened and unflavored.

 Store leftover sweet potato mash in a covered container in the refrigerator for up to 4 days.
 To freeze, let cool to room temperature then transfer to a freezer-safe, airtight container.